cypress-io/cypress/README.md

 </div>

 > ⚠️ This package for _internal development_ of Cypress.
-Here's the [**Official Cypress Eslint Plugin**](https://github.com/cypress-io/eslint-plugin-cypress) meant for Users of Cypress.
+Here's the [**Official Cypress ESLint Plugin**](https://github.com/cypress-io/eslint-plugin-cypress) meant for users of Cypress.

 ## Installation